"Keep your face

 Stepping on Shadows

-Cherrie is very pleased that her new collection of poetry was published this April.
+Cherrie is very pleased that her new collection of poetry was published in April 2021.
 The collection takes the reader on a tender journey through life.
 Each poem contributing to the whole in its own unique way.

 If you are looking to buy 'Stepping on Shadows'